cintiadr/blog/content/post/build-as-code.md

 ![bye bridge](https://media.giphy.com/media/B6chryYJDMaLC/giphy.gif)

-A __stack__ is a collection of live infrastructure sources.
-You can have, for example, the _production database stack_, a collection of all infrastructure resources related to the database in production.
+A __stack__ is a collection of _live_ infrastructure resources.
+You can have, for example, the _production database stack_, which will have a database cluster, a few DNS entries, sometimes some bits of networking and security. _Stack_ is a logical group of infrastructure resources currently running.
 This concept correlates closed to terraform _state file_ and Cloudformation stacks.

 A _stack_ is maintained by state files, and the collection of state files for a certain stack is called __stack definition__.